 If your article includes any Videos and/or other Supplementary material, this should be included in your initial submission for peer review purposes.

-If you choose to use our Simpler Submission Service, please ensure the figures and the tables included in the single file are placed next to the relevant text in the manuscript, rather than at the bottom or the top of the file.
+Please ensure the figures and the tables included in the single file are placed next to the relevant text in the manuscript, rather than at the bottom or the top of the file.
+Supplementary data

 Elsevier accepts electronic supplementary material to support and enhance your scientific research.
 Supplementary files offer the author additional possibilities to publish supporting applications, high-resolution images, background datasets, sound clips and more.
 Supplementary files supplied will be published online alongside the electronic version of your article in Elsevier Web products, including ScienceDirect: http://www.sciencedirect.com.
 In order to ensure that your submitted material is directly usable, please provide the data in one of our recommended file formats.
 Authors should submit the material in electronic format together with the article and supply a concise and descriptive caption for each file.
 For more detailed instructions please visit our artwork instruction pages at http://www.elsevier.com/artworkinstructions.